Jeypore

-Jeypore is a city in Koraput district in the Indian state of Odisha.
+Jayapur (formerly known as Jeypore) is a city in Koraput district in the Indian state of Odisha.
 It was established by Vir Vikram Dev in the mid 17th century.
 Dev's kingdom was defeated by the East India Company in 1777 who declared it a Zamindari or Feudatory of the British Crown and much later a Princely state until its dissolution in the Dominion of India in 1947.